defoe-code/defoe/docs/nls/keysearch_by_year_details.md

 ...
 ```

 **Caution:** as this query returns each page's content, for every match, there is a risk that the query will fail due to lack of memory.
 This query should only be run with interesting words that are not expected to occur often.
+Otherwise use `defoe.nls.queries.window_keysearch_concordance_by_date` query instead, since this one just retrieve a number of words (window) before and after each match.